tagraha/nunu_sidebar/README.md

-nunu_sidebar
+nunu sidebar
 ============

-This plugin is the part of nunu admin template - written with love
+This plugin is under heavy development and still not ready for production mode.
+Coming soon : HTML markup and CSS documentation